Fitting $f(Q,T)$ gravity models with a $\Lambda$CDM limit using H(z) and Pantheon data: Models

 Setting $z=0$ and then $H(0) = H_0$ we get the constrain

-The last equation implies that not all the parameters are independent but one is dependent on the others.
-To simplify the equations we will consider together cold dark matter and baryonic matter as matter ($\Omega_M = \Omega_b+\Omega_{CDM}$) since both have the same background evolution.
-Also, because we are working with low-redshifts, we will take $\Omega_r=0$ because it is negligible in this redshift range.
-Therefore the constrain that we will consider is $\Omega_M + \Omega_\Lambda = 1$\\
+The last equation implies that not all the parameters are independent.
+To simplify the equations we considered cold dark matter and baryonic matter together as matter ($\Omega_M = \Omega_b+\Omega_{CDM}$) because they both have the same background evolution.
+Furthermore, as we are working with low-redshifts, we took $\Omega_r=0$ because it is negligible in this redshift range.
+Therefore, the constrain that we consider is $\Omega_M + \Omega_\Lambda = 1$\\